mhansen/jekyll-blog/_posts/2010-01-19-javascript-optional-parameters.markdown

 }
 {% endhighlight %}

-The short-circuit OR operator || returns the left side if the left argument is truthy (evaluates to true in conditionals), otherwise it checks if the right argument is truthy, returning it.
-We can use this shortcut because 'undefined' is falsy: in conditionals, 'undefined' evaluates to false.
+The short-circuit OR operator `||` returns the left side if the left argument is truthy (evaluates to true in conditionals), otherwise it checks if the right argument is truthy, returning it.
+We can use this shortcut because `undefined` is falsy: in conditionals, `undefined` evaluates to false.

- This shortcut approach seems to be a common idiom, but it does have a disadvantage: You can't use it for optional boolean arguments with a default argument of true. 'false || true' will always evaluate to true.
-Instead, you must explicitly check for undefined.
+ This shortcut approach seems to be a common idiom, but it does have a disadvantage: You can't use it for optional boolean arguments with a default argument of `true`. `false || true` will always evaluate to `true`.
+Instead, you must explicitly check for `undefined`.